• Skip to main content

 NOTE: Soaking is NOT REQUIRED for this recipe 🎉

-• Add dried BLACK-EYED PEAS, BROTH, HAM, HAM HOCK, DRIED ONION, SALT, PEPPER, and BAY LEAF to your cooking vessel of choice (Instant Pot, soup pot, or dutch oven).
+• Add dried BLACK-EYED PEAS, BROTH, HAM HOCK (or SMOKED TURKEY WINGS), DRIED ONION, SALT, PEPPER, and BAY LEAF to your cooking vessel of choice (Instant Pot, stock pot, or Dutch oven).

-• Bring everything to a boil over medium-high heat and cook for 5 minutes.
-Reduce the heat to medium-low, cover, and simmer for about 30 minutes, stirring occasionally, until the beans are softened to your liking.
+• Stove Method: Bring everything to a boil over medium-high heat and cook for 5 minutes.
+Reduce the heat to medium-low, cover, and simmer for 45-60 minutes, stirring occasionally, until the beans are softened to your liking.
+(Final cook time depends on the size and age of the peas).

-• Preheat the oven to 375°F (190°C).
-Cover the dutch oven and bake for 60 minutes, or until the beans have softened to your liking.
-Add more liquid if needed during cooking.
+• Oven Method: Preheat the oven to 375°F (190°C).
+With all ingredients in the Dutch oven, cover and bake for 60 minutes, or until the beans have softened to your liking.
+Check the liquid level occasionally and add more if needed to keep it just above the beans.

 Serving and Storage

 • Discard the BAY LEAF and remove the HAM HOCK.
-Shred any ham from the ham hock and return it to the beans.
+Shred any meat from the ham hock and return it to the beans and add any extra meat.
 Taste and adjust SALT by adding more in small amounts as needed.

 Did you make this?
 We'd love your feedback!!Please rate and review it here or below ⤵️